The Pharisees: What We Don’t Know Can Hurt Us

 In Christian writings and homilies through the centuries, “Pharisee” has served as a label for one who is hypocritical, self-righteous, legalistic, or money-loving.
 Unfortunately, the image has fed—and continues to foment—negative perceptions of Jews in general and other persons or groups the speaker or writer despised.
 But who were the Pharisees, really?

-This program explores what we know—and don’t know—about these teachers of the past who are also in some ways the predecessors of all forms of modern Judaism.
-The program will start with an initial presentation by the co-editors and contributors to The Pharisees, a multidisciplinary volume that addresses the question historically, theologically, and pastorally.
-This will be followed by interactive roundtable discussions during which the panelists will join participants in exploring some practical suggestions for incorporating a nuanced understanding of the Pharisees in preaching, teaching, and catechesis.
+This program explored what we know—and don’t know—about these teachers of the past who are also in some ways the predecessors of all forms of modern Judaism.
+The program started with an initial presentation by the co-editors and contributors to The Pharisees (2021), a multidisciplinary volume that addresses the question historically, theologically, and pastorally.
+This was followed by interactive roundtable discussions during which the panelists joined participants in exploring some practical suggestions for incorporating a nuanced understanding of the Pharisees in preaching, teaching, and catechesis.

-This event is co-sponsored by Georgetown University's Berkley Center for Religion, Peace and World Affairs, Office of Mission & Ministry, Georgetown Law, and Georgetown Law Campus Ministry.
+This event was co-sponsored by Georgetown University's Berkley Center for Religion, Peace and World Affairs, Office of Mission & Ministry, Georgetown Law, and Georgetown Law Campus Ministry.

 Schedule